NumEconCopenhagen/projects-2023-aca/README.md

 Our inagural project.
 Description of method and results in the ipynb file and extentions in the py-file

 **Group members:**
-- Agnete Pade..
+- Agnete P
 - Christopher A
-- Amelia Asp....
+- Amelia A

 This repository contains
 1. Inaugural project.